 A wide range of activities are available in the women’s houses, within the local community, and in the greater New England area.
 Some activities, such as art therapy and meditation practice, have a specifically therapeutic aspect, others are simply for fun.

-Many of the women’s program activities are designed to support metal health, personal wellbeing, and physical fitness.
+Many of the women’s program activities are designed to support mental health, personal wellbeing, and physical fitness.
 Yoga, meditation, and knitting develop a mindfulness practice and promote peace of mind.
 Most days, women begin the day with yoga instruction and meditation.
 Learning personal care is key to life-long well-being.
 Trips to receive manicures and pedicures, light tanning at local beaches, and other self-care reinforces the positive mental health benefits of caring for one’s body and appearance.
 Physical fitness is an important aspect of recreation and activities.
 Whether working out regularly in the house gym, hiking trails, or playing team sports, women come to experience the satisfaction of consistent exercise and its positive effects on body, mind and spirit.

 - Meditation & Mindfulness Work